intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

                    Conflicts: intel-platform-vsec-dkms
 ```

-You can use `sudo apt install -y intel-i915-dkms intel-fw-gpu` to instead.
+You can use `sudo apt install -y intel-i915-dkms intel-fw-gpu` to install instead.
 As the intel-platform-cse-dkms and intel-platform-vsec-dkms are already provided by intel-i915-dkms.

 ### Troubleshooting